aptSemi/bspwm/README.md

 # bspwm

 old Arco BSPWM configurations.
-Delete this whenever you decide to redo everything.
+To be ARCHIVED